Nonparametric risk bounds for time-series forecasting: Risk bounds

 \subsection{Fixed memory}

-We can now state our results giving finite sample risk bounds for the problem of time series forecasting.
+We can now state our results giving finite sample risk bounds for the problem of time-series forecasting.
 We begin with the fixed memory setting; the next section will allow the memory length to grow.